 Given the continually shifting focus of visual culture within the late nineteenth century this is hardly surprising.
 Also consider the era of ‘Post-Post Modern/Contemporary Art Practice’ we find ourselves immersed in today and Reuben’s commentary is compelling.
 Further, reflect on the shockingly laborious construct of his paintings.
 As glitter is meticulously arranged to achieve his desired outcome, a sharp contrast is drawn to ‘conceptual contemporary’, where the artist rarely lays a hand on the actual, ‘art piece’ itself, a role substituted by ‘technicians’.

-The experience of looking through a kaleidoscope is described as a process of being opened up to a world of different cultural sensations, a fundamental premise of Reuben Paterson which comes into startling focus when viewing the monumental work Whakapapa (get down upon your knees) a monolithic 8 metre square glitter installation of 16 individual paintings produced for the 6th Asia/Pacific Triennial (APT), Gallery of Modern Art, Brisbane (2009/10).
+The experience of looking through a kaleidoscope is described as a process of being opened up to a world of different cultural sensations, a fundamental premise of Reuben Paterson which comes into startling focus when viewing the monumental work Whakapapa (get down upon your knees) a monolithic 64 sq. metre glitter installation of 16 individual paintings produced for the 6th Asia/Pacific Triennial (APT), Gallery of Modern Art, Brisbane (2009/10).

-Stepping aside from the painting’s sexual reference, the installation presents a synopsis of the artists work to date, which will soon be acknowledged as a significant totem pole, marking the emergence of considerable new influence.
+Stepping aside from the painting’s sexual reference, the installation presents a synopsis of the artists work to date, which can be acknowledged as a significant totem pole, marking the emergence of considerable new influence.
 Reuben stated at the time, ‘APT is where locality and culture are inherent, rather than a curatorial consignment.’

 Each painting contains a different combination of koru, kowhaiwhai and floral designs, marked out in his trademark medium of glitter and paint.
 However, delve a bit deeper and the experience is perhaps akin to that of fusing theories of Gordon Walters and Damien Hirst, piling them onto a semi trailer and having it run over you at high speed.